Appointments

 Your clinician or technologist will explain what follow-up visits or investigations are needed.

-If you had a phone or video call, we will send you a follow-up appointment digital letter a few days later, if needed.
+If you need a follow up appointment, we will send you a follow up appointment digital letter.

 If you have been referred for an overnight sleep study, this will usually take place within 6 weeks of your appointment.
 We will contact you to agree an overnight sleep study date.